 PART ONE INTRODUCTION

-1 Where (a) a Construction Agreement and/or a Bilateral Connection Agreement or Bilateral Embedded Generation Agreement between a User in respect of the categories specified below and The Company is terminated or (b) there is a reduction in Transmission Entry Capacity by or in respect of such User or (c) there is a reduction in Developer Capacity in a Construction Agreement prior to the Charging Date, or (d) there is a reduction in Interconnector User Commitment Capacity by or in respect of such User, such User shall pay to The Company the Cancellation Charge calculated and applied in accordance with Part Two of this Section 15
+1 Where (a) a Construction Agreement and/or a Bilateral Connection Agreement or Bilateral Embedded Generation Agreement between a User in respect of the categories specified below and The Company is terminated or (b) there is a reduction in Transmission Entry Capacity or Demand Capacity by or in respect of such User or (c) there is a reduction in Developer Capacity in a Construction Agreement prior to the Charging Date, or (d) there is a reduction in Interconnector User Commitment Capacity by or in respect of such User, such User shall pay to The Company the Cancellation Charge calculated and applied in accordance with Part Two of this Section 15

-The Cancellation Charge is payable by Users on termination of agreements with and reductions in Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity in respect of Users in the categories of
+The Cancellation Charge is payable by Users on termination of agreements with and reductions in Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Demand Capacity.

-a Power Station directly connected to the National Electricity Transmission System in respect of which there is a Bilateral Connection Agreement with The Company;

-an Embedded Power Station in respect of which there is a Bilateral Embedded Generation Agreement with The Company;

-a Distribution System directly connected to the National Electricity Transmission System in respect of which there a Construction Agreement associated with Distributed Generation

-an Interconnector directly connected to the National Electricity Transmission System in respect of which there is a Bilateral Connection Agreement with The Company

-and reference to User in this Section 15 shall be interpreted accordingly.

-For the avoidance of doubt this schedule does not apply to Users other than those described above.

-For the avoidance of doubt in respect of Users in the case of category (b) above where The Company has an associated Construction Agreement with a User in the category of (c) above, the Cancellation Charge payable by a User in category (b) above will not include the Attributable Works Cancellation Charge component of the Cancellation Charge.
-In such case the Attributable Works Cancellation Charge component of the Cancellation Charge will be payable by the associated User in category (c) above.
+For the avoidance of doubt in the case of an Embedded Power Station in respect of which there is a Bilateral Embedded Generation Agreement with The Company and where The Company has an associated Construction Agreement with a Distribution System User, the Cancellation Charge payable by the Embedded Power Station will not include the Attributable Works Cancellation Charge component of the Cancellation Charge.
+In such case the Attributable Works Cancellation Charge component of the Cancellation Charge will be payable by the associated Distribution System.

 For the avoidance of doubt in the case of:

-Users in the case of category (c) above; and
+A Distribution System directly connected to the National Electricity Transmission System

 Distributed Generation (other than an Embedded Power Station which is the subject of a Bilateral Embedded Generation Agreement),